svjack/Genshin-Impact-Character-Instruction/README_EN.md

 ### Note
 From above conclusion, ChatGLM-6B-base-lora-tuned makes it easier to generate multi-line and dialogue conclusions, chinese-llama-2-13b-lora-tuned Easily generates single-line high-quality results. <br/>

+When try yourself, when the outputs not too good, you can try to edit any changable part in the gradio ui, It's worth mentioning that shortening character introductions is generally useful, but it will hurt the variety of output. <br/>

 I recommand you run the demo on GPU (10GB gpu memory is enough, all examples have been tested on GTX 1080Ti and GTX 3060) <br/><br/>